Ditectrev/DP-203/README.md

 ![Question 146](images/question146.jpg)

 - [x] Distribution: Hash.
 Indexing: Clustered columnstore.
 Partitioning: Date.
-- [ ] Distribution: Clustered columnstore.
-Indexing: Date.
+- [ ] Distribution: Replicated.
+Indexing: Clustered.
 Partitioning: Date.
-- [ ] Distribution: Clustered columnstore.
-Indexing: Date.
-Partitioning: Hash.
+- [ ] Distribution: Replicated.
+Indexing: Heap.
+Partitioning: None.
-- [ ] Distribution: Date.
-Indexing: Hash.
-Partitioning: Date.
+- [ ] Distribution: Round-robin.
+Indexing: Clustered.
+Partitioning: None.

 ### You are designing a partition strategy for a fact table in an Azure Synapse Analytics dedicated SQL pool.
 The table has the following specifications: Contain sales data for 20,000 products.
 Use hash distribution on a column named ProduclID, Contain 2.4 billion records for the years 20l9 and 2020.
 Which number of partition ranges provides optimal compression and performance of the clustered columnstore index?